Hong Kong: Etymology

 The name of the territory, first romanised as "He-Ong-Kong" in 1780, originally referred to a small inlet located between Aberdeen Island and the southern coast of Hong Kong Island.
 Aberdeen was an initial point of contact between British sailors and local fishermen.
 Although the source of the romanised name is unknown, it is generally believed to be an early phonetic rendering of the Cantonese (or Tanka Cantonese) phrase hēung góng.
 The name translates as "fragrant harbour" or "incense harbour".
 "Fragrant" may refer to the sweet taste of the harbour's freshwater influx from the Pearl River or to the odour from incense factories lining the coast of northern Kowloon.
 The incense was stored near Aberdeen Harbour for export before Victoria Harbour was developed.
 Sir John Davis (the second colonial governor) offered an alternative origin; Davis said that the name derived from "Hoong-keang" ("red torrent"), reflecting the colour of soil over which a waterfall on the island flowed.

 The simplified name Hong Kong was frequently used by 1810.
 The name was also commonly written as the single word Hongkong until 1926, when the government officially adopted the two-word name.
-Some corporations founded during the early colonial era still keep this name, including Hongkong Land, Hongkong Electric Company, Hongkong and Shanghai Hotels and the Hongkong and Shanghai Banking Corporation (HSBC).
+Some corporations founded during the early colonial era still keep this name, including Hongkong Land, Hongkong Electric Company, Hongkong and Shanghai Hotels, and the Hongkong and Shanghai Banking Corporation (HSBC).

 History

 Prehistory and Imperial China

-Earliest known human traces in what is now called Hong Kong are dated by some to 35,000 and 39,000 years ago during the Paleolithic period.
-The claim is based on an archaeological investigation in Wong Tei Tung, Sai Kung in 2003.
-The archaeological works revealed knapped stone tools from deposits that were dated using optical luminescence dating.
+The earliest known human traces in what is now called Hong Kong are dated by some to 35,000-39,000 years ago during the Paleolithic period.
+The claim is based on an archaeological investigation in Wong Tei Tung in the Sai Kung Peninsula in 2003.
+The archaeological works revealed knapped stone tools from deposits dated by optical luminescence dating.

 During the Middle Neolithic period, about 6,000 years ago, the region had been widely occupied by humans.
 Neolithic to Bronze Age Hong Kong settlers were semi-coastal people.
-Early inhabitants are believed to be Austronesians in the Middle Neolithic period and later the Yue people.
-As hinted by the archaeological works in Sha Ha, Sai Kung, rice cultivation had been introduced since Late Neolithic period.
+Early inhabitants are believed to have been Austronesians in the Middle Neolithic period, and later the Yue people.
+As hinted by the archaeological works in Sha Ha, Sai Kung, rice cultivation had been introduced since the Late Neolithic period.
 Bronze Age Hong Kong featured coarse pottery, hard pottery, quartz and stone jewelry, as well as small bronze implements.